 Tip: If you are eating shellfish, try to go for steamed or baked versions to ensure get your essential healthy fats in the cleanest way possible.

-Whether your trying to improve your cholesterol levels or you simply want to eat a little healthier, Farah says: "Eating healthier does not have to be boring, be creative in the foods you want to incorporate in to your daily meal routine.
-Mindfulness is the greatest advice I can provide as a Registered Dietitian to ensure someone is happy with the foods they can enjoy in moderation and attaining a healthier relationship with food."
+Whether you're trying to improve your cholesterol levels or you simply want to eat a little healthier, eating healthily does not have to be boring, be creative in the foods you want to incorporate into your daily meal routine.

 Written by Hannah Kingston | Medically Approved by Dr. Dominic Rowley